Advantages of Card Sorting

 Although Card Sorting doesn’t necessarily have to be very technical, nowadays it is common to conduct the Card Sorting testing process online instead of using an actual set of cards.
 One of the reasons for this is that you’re able to involve a lot more testers from anywhere in the world.

-Card Sorting can be conducted as either an open or closed Card Sorting test.
+The card sorting method can be conducted as either an open or closed Card Sorting test.

 Open Card Sorting test